 - Working and breaks are to be scheduled so that unnecessary proximity between people can be avoided.
 On set catering should be provided in individual containers whenever possible.
 There shall be no queue or congestion when distributing food.

-- Changing rooms, breakrooms and dining areas are to be spacious enough to allow the recommended safety distance of 2 m between all cast and crew members.
+- Changing rooms, breakrooms and dining areas are to be spacious enough to allow the recommended safety distance of 2 meters between all cast and crew members.
+If it is impossible to obey social distancing protocols indoors, using face masks is recommended.